kylefmohr/pysky/README.md

 The third call returns no items because no more data has been created since the second call was made.

+The fourth call passes the zero cursor manually which gets all data going back to the beginning, receiving all 725 objects.

-In order to retrieve the items again, the rows in the `bsky_api_cursor` table for this endpoint would need to be deleted.
+Another way to retrieve data that's earlier than the latest saved cursor is to update/delete the row(s) in the `api_call_log` table for this endpoint to remove cursor history.

 ## User Management